richardwth/MMD-GAN/README.md

 This repository contains codes for MMD-GAN and the repulsive loss proposed in the following paper:

-[1] Wang, W., Sun, Y., Halgamuge, S .
+[1] Wei Wang, Yuan Sun, Saman Halgamuge.
 Improving MMD-GAN Training with Repulsive Loss Function.
 ICLR 2019.
 URL: https://openreview.net/forum?id=HygjqjR9Km.

 ## About the code
 The code was written along with my learning of Python and GAN and contains many other models I have tried, so I apologize if you find it messy and confusing.
 The core idea is to define the neural network architecture as dictionaries to quickly test different models.